 The Family Violence Prevention Council is a forum to address the incidence and effects of family violence in Broome County sponsored by the Broome County Executive and Legislature.
 The mission of the Council is to reduce the incidence and severity of family violence in all its forms; child abuse, domestic violence and elder abuse.
 The Council consists of 40 representatives from the community that volunteer their time to work collaboratively on issues of family violence.
 Through the work of various Council committees, the Council meets its functions of: Interagency Coordination, Community Education, Professional Education, Advocacy and Program Development.
 The Council is certified to provide the curriculum; NYS Identification and Reporting of Child Abuse and Neglect for Mandated Reporters.
 Many professionals in New York State are required to have this training.
 The office also has a library of resources on child abuse, domestic violence, and elder abuse and can provide various types of training on issues of family violence.
 Council coordinator and part time clerical staff are employed by the Department of Social Services.
-For information about the Council and preventing family violence Prevention Council Annual Report can be obtained by calling the Council office at 607-778-2153.
+For information about the Council and preventing family violence please visit its website: www.gobroomecounty.com/fvpc.
+A copy of the Family Violence Prevention Council Annual Report can be obtained by calling the Council office at 607-778-2153.